Rhythmic gymnastics

 Rhythmic gymnastics is a sport in which gymnasts perform individually or in groups on a floor with an apparatus: hoop, ball, clubs, ribbon and rope.
 The sport combines elements of gymnastics, dance and calisthenics; gymnasts must be strong, flexible, agile, dexterous and coordinated.
-Rhythmic gymnastics is governed by the International Gymnastics Federation (FIG), which first recognized it as a sport in 1963.
+Rhythmic gymnastics is governed by World Gymnastics, which first recognized it as a sport in 1963.
 At the international level, rhythmic gymnastics is a women-only sport.

-Rhythmic gymnastics became an Olympic sport in 1984, when the individual all-around event was first competed, and the group competition was also added to the Olympics in 1996.
-The most prestigious competitions, besides the Olympic Games, are the World Championships, World Games, European Championships, European Games, the World Cup Series and the Grand Prix Series.
-Gymnasts are judged on their artistry, execution of skills, and difficulty of skills, for which they gain points.
+Rhythmic gymnastics became an Olympic sport in 1984, when the individual all-around event was first competed, and the group competition was added to the Olympics in 1996.
+World Gymnastics-recognized competitions, besides the Olympic Games, include the World Championships, continental championships (European Championships, Asian Championships, Pan American Championships, African Championships, and Oceanian Championships), and the World Cup series.
+At competitions, gymnasts are judged on their artistry, execution of skills, and difficulty of skills.
 They perform leaps, balances, and rotations (spins) along with handling the apparatus.